intelowlproject/IntelOwl/docs/source/Usage.md

 [Some analyzers are optional](Advanced-Usage.html#optional-analyzers) and need to be enabled explicitly.

 #### Analyzers Customization
-You can create new analyzers based on already existing modules by changing the configuration values inside `/admin/analyzers_manager/analyzerreport/`.
+You can create new analyzers based on already existing modules by changing the configuration values inside the Django Admin interface at: `/admin/analyzers_manager/analyzerreport/`.

 You may want to change this configuration to add new analyzers or to change the configuration of some of them.
 The name of the analyzers can be changed at every moment based on your wishes.